-Go there for amazing champagne cocktails and get the kale salad topped with the hot honey fried chicken!!
+The Fitzroy is open for Sunday brunch only, but the chicken and waffles are worth a visit!
+Go there for amazing champagne cocktails and get the kale salad topped with the hot honey fried chicken.

 Tonic is a favorite for a light lunch with girlfriends.
 You can DIY your own snack board, or share some small plates.